 The current Los Olivos Historic District on Monte Vista Road is part of this early re-subdivision.
 Heard intended Monte Vista Road to be a residential haven with large lots, quality construction, sidewalks, and tree-lined streets.

 The present Los Olivos Historic District is one of the few sections of the original Los Olivos Subdivision that maintains its plat from the first period of construction (1911-1915).
-It is the only part of the original Los Olivos Re-subdivided plat that was not further subdivided in the 1920’s and which remains entirely residential.
+It’s the only part of the original Los Olivos Re-subdivided plat that was not further subdivided in the 1920’s and which remains entirely residential.
 The rest of Heard’s 160-acre subdivision sustained numerous re-subdivisions throughout the 1920’s as Phoenix grew, both in size and in population.

-Historical Information provided courtesy: Historic Preservation Office of the City of Phoenix Neighborhood Services Department 200 West Washington Street Phoenix, Arizona 85003
+The History of Los Olivos Historic District, Phoenix, Arizona – Historical Information provided courtesy: Historic Preservation Office of the City of Phoenix Neighborhood Services Department 200 West Washington Street Phoenix, Arizona 85003